TIBCOSoftware/loglmi-appender/README.md

 ## Using the LmiLogEvent class

-The toolkit also provide a helper class to generate well-formatted log messages, using a pre-defined set of properties that advanced parsers in LMI natively understands.
+The toolkit also provides a helper class to generate well-formatted log messages, using a pre-defined set of properties that the LogLogic LMI advanced parsers natively understand.

 Logs are easier to query and act upon with correlation rules and reports if they share a common set of properties.
-The LogLogic LogLab team has came up with a pre-defined set of properties that suits a broad range of log messages from various kinds of product.
-This is however extensible to suit your own needs, so you can define your own attributes.
+The LogLogic team has come up with a pre-defined set of properties that suits a broad range of log messages from various kinds of product.
+This is extensible to suit your own needs, so you can define your own attributes.

 We recommend that each log message is associated with an eventName and eventId that will help quickly extract the semantic of each log.